colin-eberhardt/ping-things-sensors/README.md

 # Next Steps

-Below are some of the thing I would like to implemenet with more time
+Below are some of the things I would like to implemenet with more time

 ## Tests